university-of-york/uoy-design-patterns/src/pages/228-modal.md

 });
 </script>

-<a class="c-btn c-btn--medium js-modal js-modal--frameless" href="media/piano.jpg">Click here!</a>

 ### How to use

 There are three ways of referencing content to open in the modal.
 In all cases the link should be given a class of `.js-modal` (and `.js-modal--frameless` if needed).

-The first example above shows the simplest way for small amounts of content.
-Simply add a `data-content` attribute and, optionally, a `data-title` a`ttribute and these will be used, and the `href` will be ignored (it should point at the equivalent content elsewhere in case Javascript is disabled).
+The first example shows the simplest way for small amounts of content.
+Simply add a `data-content` attribute and, optionally, a `data-title` attribute and these will be used, and the `href` will be ignored (it should point at the equivalent content elsewhere in case Javascript is disabled).

+<a class="c-btn c-btn--medium js-modal" href="#" data-title="You've successfully opened the modal window" data-content="<p>Well done!
+Now close this window.</p>">Click here!</a>

 ```markup
 <a class="c-btn c-btn--medium js-modal" href="#" data-title="You've successfully opened the modal window" data-content="<p>Well done!
 Now close this window.</p>">Click here!</a>